Wallpapering Made Simple

 There are seven general categories of wallpapers:

 - Machine printed papers are moderately priced with a wide selection.
-These wallpapers come in many designs and are
+These wallpapers come in many designs.

 - Hand-printed are more costly with varying prices.
 Keep in mind that most orders may take several weeks until delivery.